zwnuance/maximum-awesome-linux/README.md

-# Maximum Awesome inux Port
+# Maximum Awesome Linux Port

 * Still somewhat experimental, so use with caution.
 Linux (currently just Ubuntu) port of Maximum Awesome from (https://github.com/square/maximum-awesome).